unit8co/darts/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/unit8co/darts)

 **darts** is a Python library for easy manipulation and forecasting of time series.
-It contains a variety of models, from classics such as ARIMA to neural networks.
+It contains a variety of models, from classics such as ARIMA to deep neural networks.
 The models can all be used in the same way, using `fit()` and `predict()` functions, similar to scikit-learn.
 The library also makes it easy to backtest models, and combine the predictions of several models and external regressors.
 Darts supports both